SpyCrabSteam/Holo-Editor-Revised/README.md

   * Share your hologram creations with everyone!

 ## Upload your saves!
- Run the HoloEditorRevisedPublishSave.exe in the folder, Press Browse and select your save and hit upload!
+ Run the __HoloEditorRevisedPublishSave.exe__ in the folder, press browse and select your save and hit upload!

 ### Using
  To use the E2, just drop the folder into ..\steamapps\common\GarrysMod\garrysmod\data\expression2